alekseynemiro/multi-duper-stopwatch/.github/ISSUE_TEMPLATE/bug_report.md

 2. Click on '....'
 3. See error

+## Actual behavior
+A clear and concise description of what is happening.

 ## Expected behavior
 A clear and concise description of what you expected to happen.